 The eyelid operation is known as blepharoplasty, and there are cases in which it is very necessary to consider its realization.

-First of all, it must be taken into account that ptosis can cause problems for the patient to enjoy normal vision and is very annoying when carrying out daily activities.
+First of all, it must be taken into account that ptosis can cause problems for the patient to enjoy normal vision and is very bothersome when carrying out daily activities.
 In addition, the drooping eyelid is an obvious aesthetic problem.

 Generally, eyelid ptosis surgery is usually performed in both eyes although, depending on each case, we may find that it is simply necessary to operate one of the two eyelids to equalize the drooping eyelid to the fact that it is not.